MOA 180 - Health Information Management & HIPAA » Fall 2022 » Practice Quiz 2

 The American Medical Association (AMA) was founded primarily to:

-A. create a lobbying organization for legal change in healthcare.
+B. create a lobbying organization for legal change in healthcare.

 C. create better standards of education for physicians.

-D. create a framework of medical ethics for physicians.
+D. create better working conditions for physicians.

 Question #17